ivcf-cmu/ivcf-cmu.github.io/README.md

 I, Matt Kern, am documenting a little of how it works to make it easier for whatever poor soul finds themself in charge of it in the future - thanks in advance!

-*(Edited in 2026 by Clayton Yu for clarification on Ruby version, bundler, running command in the terminal.)*

 ## Minimum maintenance

 If need be, you can simply edit the text on the website in GitHub's UI directly.